Nicke Andersson: Scott Morgan collaborations

 While on tour in USA with The Hellacopters, the band played several shows in the same venue as the former Sonic's Rendezvous Band singer Scott Morgan.
 This led to the formation of The Hydromatics which went on to release their first record Parts Unknown in 1999.
-Andersson and Morgan teamed up once again in 2004 this time under the name The Solution to release Communicate which was followed up with Will Not Be Televised in 2007.
+Andersson and Morgan teamed up once again in 2004 this time under the name The Solution to release Communicate, which was followed by Will Not Be Televised in 2007.

 Death Breath

 In 2005 Death Breath was formed by Andersson and Robert Pehrsson.
 Soon Scott Carlson and Erik Wallin joined, making the band's lineup complete.
 The band plays metal music inspired by some of Andersson's favorite early extreme metal bands such as Venom, Autopsy and Celtic Frost.
 The band released Stinking Up the Night in 2006 and Let It Stink in 2007.

 Cold Ethyl

-After the breakup of The Hellacopters, Andersson formed Cold Ethyl along with Thomas Eriksson, Tobias Egge and Dolf De Borst from The Datsuns who opened up together with "Demons" for The Hellacopters during the later part of The Tour Before the Fall.
-The band states that they have no interest in recording or releasing any material at this time and that the only way to experience the band is through their live shows. the band played their first show at Debaser Slussen in Stockholm early 2009 and held a short tenure at the club "Fanclub".
+After the breakup of The Hellacopters, Andersson formed Cold Ethyl along with Thomas Eriksson, Tobias Egge and Dolf De Borst from The Datsuns, who opened together with "Demons" for The Hellacopters during the later part of The Tour Before the Fall.
+The band states that they have no interest in recording or releasing any material at this time and that the only way to experience the band is through their live shows.
+The band played their first show at Debaser Slussen in Stockholm early 2009 and held a short tenure at the club Fanclub.